What is Timber Leaching and How Can it Be Prevented

 Variability in Composition: Different wood species have varying amounts and types of extractives.

 Species like oak, cedar, and redwood are known for their high tannin content, making them more prone to leaching, especially when freshly cut or untreated.
+This is particularly important to consider when using these timbers in exterior cladding applications.

 How to mitigate leaching of timber